 International Use of the Surveys on Patient Safety Culture

-As of October 2014, the number of international users that have administered the hospital survey now includes 59 countries, with 27 different translations.
+As of December 2015, the number of international users that have administered the hospital survey now includes 64 countries, with 30 different translations.
 The nursing home survey has been administered in eight countries and translated into six languages.
-The medical office survey has been administered in 14 countries and translated into five languages.
-Lastly, the community pharmacy survey has been administered in five countries and translated into three languages.
+The medical office survey has been administered in 16 countries and translated into six languages.
+Lastly, the community pharmacy survey has been administered in six countries and translated into three languages.

 Republic of Macedonia

 Table 2.
 List of 30 Hospital Survey on Patient Safety Culture Translations

 Table 3.
 List of 8 International Nursing Home Survey on Patient Safety Culture Countries